ahmednofal/grr/grr/acauthority/docs.md

 grr_api_client folder has flow.py which contains FlowBase class
 """

 """
+The cronjob flow get executed using the Start() method and the cron job gets executed using the Run method
+"""

+"""
-grr_api_client is the entry point for the flow definition engine
+grr_api_client is the entry point for the flow definition engine particularly the flow.py file
 """
 # Good paths to consider in general for server